BetterDiscord/docs/docs/plugins/ui/tooltips.md

 The styles available are primary, info, success, warn, and danger.

-You can also directly access the elements of the tooltip afterwards.
+You can also directly access the elements of the tooltip afterward.
 So if you need to update the label you can do something like this:

 ```js
 tooltip.labelElement.textContent = "New label";